Research and Education in Computational Science and Engineering

 Besides classification according to scientific content and HPC intensity, educational structures in CSE must also address the wide spectrum of the CSE community that was described and analyzed in Section~\ref{sec:cse-community} (see also Figure \ref{Fig:CSE-community}).

-{\bf CSE Domain Scientists and Engineers -- Method Users.} Users of CSE technology will typically use dedicated supercomputer systems and specific software on these computers; they will usually not program HPC systems from scratch.
+{\bf CSE Domain Scientists and Engineers -- Method Users.} Users of CSE technology typically employ dedicated supercomputer systems and specific software on these computers; they usually do not program HPC systems from scratch.
 Nevertheless, they need to understand the systems and the software they use, in order to achieve leading-edge scientific results.
-If needed, they must be capable of extending the existing applications, possibly in collaboration with CSE and HPC specialists.
+They must be capable of extending the existing applications, if needed, possibly in collaboration with CSE and HPC specialists.

 An appropriate educational program for CSE users in HPC can be organized in courses and tutorials on specific topics such as are regularly offered by computing centers and other institutions.
 These courses are often taught in compact format (ranging from a few hours to a week) and are aimed at enabling participants to use specific methods and software or specific systems and tools.
 They naturally are of limited depth, but a wide spectrum of such courses is essential in order to widen the scope of CSE and HPC technology and to bring it to bear fruit as widely as possible.